 Grayslake

-Jennifer has a masters degree in Mental Health Counseling from Trinity International University.
+Jennifer is a Licensed Clinical Professional Counselor with a masters degree from Trinity International University.
 She has a passion for helping people see their strengths and potential.
 She believes this is accomplished through authentic relationships and support for and collaboration with others.

 Emily earned her MS.Ed. in Clinical Mental Health Counseling from Northern Illinois University.
 Emily holds deep value for the safe space that exists within the therapeutic relationship.
 She embraces the importance of being provided with new lenses with which a client may see the world a bit differently.